 |bool||test_move ( Transform from, Vector3 rel_vec, bool infinite_inertia=true )|

 If the body is at least this close to another body, this body will consider them to be colliding.

 Lock the body's Y axis movement.

 Lock the body's Z axis movement.

 - Vector3 get_floor_velocity ( ) const

-Returns a KinematicCollision, which contains information about a collision that occurred during the last move_and_slide call.
+Returns a KinematicCollision, which contains information about a collision that occurred during the last call to move_and_slide or move_and_slide_with_snap.
 Since the body can collide several times in a single call to move_and_slide, you must specify the index of the collision in the range 0 to (get_slide_count - 1).